T-S-Brown/Website/README.md

 # Repository for Personal Website

-This website is built using the blogdown package in r and is deployed via Netlify.
+This website is built using the blogdown package in R and is deployed via Netlify.

 https://www.tsbrown.net